 The world of information technology moves so quickly that by the time a new product hits the market, it is already on the road to being obsolete.
 Information technology professors have the challenge of teaching students the most up-to-date information so they can make a mark in the fast-moving technology world.

 Employment outlook and job prospects for information technology professors

 The Bureau of Labor Statistics expects jobs for postsecondary educators to grow by 15 percent between 2008 and 2018.
 In 2010, there were 38,080 computer science professors working in the United States.
 Most jobs are found in universities, colleges and professional schools, though jobs were also available in business schools, computer schools, technical and trade schools, and junior colleges.
 In 2010, the highest concentration of jobs for information technology professors was found in New Mexico, followed closely by Utah, North Carolina, Virginia and the District of Columbia.

-The BLS states information technology professors earned the most in Rhode Island, Alaska, California, Massachusetts and New York.
-Those in Rhode Island made a mean wage of $112,120, while those in New York made a mean wage of $94,020.
+The BLS states information technology professors earned the most in New York, Massachusetts, Maryland, California and Alaska.
+Those in New York made a mean wage of $98,700, while those in Alaska made a mean wage of $96,560.